 What does this mean to you?
 Does biological evolution make sense?
 Is it possible for random chemical and biochemical processes to come together to produce something living without intelligent intervention?
 Is it possible that the first living cell continued to develop through hundreds of millions of years to form the millions of different species that have been or are now living on this planet?
 Please keep in mind; it is not the incredible complexity or the massive amount of information content found in the genetic code of different living organisms that we do not understand.
 We do understand!
 We also know that our chemistry, our biochemistry, our molecular biology, our cellular biology, our ability to induce mutations and to study them, our statistical and mathematical models, and our understanding of information content prove beyond doubt that DNA is evidence of a an intelligent designer – a Master’s blueprint for life on planet Earth.

 This Master is not subject to our scientific studies.
 He is not accessible through microscopes, x-rays, or test tubes.
-Just like our theory of biological evolution, He cannot be proven.
+Just like our theory of biological evolution, He cannot be proven but he can be sensibly, rationally inferred to exist.

 The Master of life must be super-natural.

-Evidence of his existence is made clear in the things that exist.
+Evidence of his existence is clear in the things that have been designed.
 They are an indication of the Master’s invisible nature and his deity.
 Biological evolution on the other hand, is not subject to the microscope, or to test tubes, or to x-rays either.
 All of these techniques prove that the existence of DNA is the product of a deliberate design.

 If knowledge about the origin of life in its varied forms is not accessible to our sciences then faith becomes the better answer.
 Not a blind faith, but a faith in the evidence.
 Biological evolution violates all the laws of our known sciences.
 Biological evolution violates what we know about chemistry, biochemistry, molecular biology, information science, cell biology, fetal development and common sense.